Harrisburg has a serious stormwater problem.

 Over half of Harrisburg’s sewer pipes convey polluted stormwater runoff and sewage in the same pipes for treatment.
 In heavy rains, this contaminated water can overflow into Paxton Creek and the Susquehanna River.

 In addition to this combined sewer system, Capital Region Water is responsible for a second stormwater-wastewater system that uses separate stormwater and sanitary flow piping.
-We’re working to ensure that both of these systems comply with regulatory requirements, reduce pollution, and improve water quality in Paxton Creek, the Susquehanna River, and the Chesapeake Bay.
+We’re working to ensure that both of these systems comply with regulatory requirements– (MS4 Minimum Control Measures (MCMs), CSO Nine Minimum Controls (NMCs), Paxton Creek Total Maximum Daily Load (TMDL) Strategy, and Chesapeake Bay Program, to help reduce pollution and improve water quality in Paxton Creek, the Susquehanna River, and the Chesapeake Bay.